nataliecje/SC1015-vehicle-analysis/README.md

 **Dummy Encoding**

-Similarly, we performed Dummy Encoding to convert categorical variabels to numerical.
+Similarly, we performed `DummyEncoding` to convert categorical variabels to numerical.

 **Linear Regression**

-Linear regression shows the linear relationship between the predictor and response variable.
+`LinearRegression` shows the linear relationship between the predictor and response variable.
 It uses a straight line y = b0 + b1 * x.
 The goal of linear regression is to get the best values for b0 and b1 to find the best fit line.

-Predictor variables: "agecat", "area", "veh_body", "credit_score", "traffic_index", "monthDiff", "numclaims"
+Predictor variables: `agecat`, `area`, `veh_body`, `credit_score`, `traffic_index`, `monthDiff`, `numclaims`

 > *Train set*
 >> Explained variance    : 0.970